Skip to main content

 NOTES

-Resize Images
+Resize images

-You will be presented with the option to resize by either percentage or specify a size in pixels.
+You can use any image editing tool to resize your images.
+For instance, if you're using Windows, the Paint application has a Resize option.
+You will be given the option to resize by either percentage or specify a size in pixels.
 Make the adjustments and click OK when done:

 The Resize and Skew options on Windows Paint

-Compress Images
+Compress images

-Use a Cache Plugin
+Use a cache plugin

-If your hosting plan is Business or greater, you can enable Object Cache as well 😊
+If your hosting plan is Business or greater, you can enable object cache as well 😊

 With a CDN, servers can easily send website data to locations that are far from the original server location, preventing your website from overloading.

-Minify Resources
+Minify resources

 Minification is an action to remove unnecessary characters in the code file such as JavaScript, CSS, and HTML.
 You can do it using a plugin such as Autoptimize.
 Once installed, make sure to activate it: